Hengle/Folkvangr/Documents/script_notes.md

 The level design will also play an important role in the action sequence, as the character has to use the environment to her advantage.
 In this situation, the forest that has so far been a major hindrance to her search is now ironically helping keep her alive.

 ### Continuity
+The ending of the short implies Regin could still be alive.
+This will be left to the interpretation of the audience.

+Canonically, she lives.

-The canonical events after the ending would be tied into the video game.
+The events after the ending would be tied into the video game, if that gets made.
 Heyward carries Regin out of the forest back to the homestead.
 She recovers and immediately begins to berate him for his actions that nearly got her killed.
 She demands to know what happened to him for the past few days, and why didn't he return.
 He then explains his side of the story.